rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 Publishing a topic with a empty payload and retain set to 1 should clear any retained messages for that topic in the broker.

-When receiving a message that matches one of the subscribed topics, the topic and payload will appear in the debug plug-in in blue text.
+When receiving a message that matches one of the subscribed topics, the topic and payload will appear in the Log sub-window (See below) and in the debug plug-in in blue text if the debug plug-in is enabled.

 The "Unsubscribe" button will manually unsubscribe its associated topic.